pytest-dev/pytest-flask/docs/index.rst

 Contributing
 ------------

-Don't hesitate to create a `GitHub issue
+Don’t hesitate to create a `GitHub issue
 <https://github.com/vitalk/pytest-flask/issues>`_ for any **bug** or
 **suggestion**.